 Ghana, the Philippines etc.), if you study at an English-language university

-o the Scandinavian countries, if you take part in an Erasmus exchange
+o the Scandinavian countries, the Netherlands and Belgium, if you take part in an Erasmus exchange.

 - In order to get your stay accepted, you need to show proof of your stay.
 You need to provide the following documents:

 o travel documents (flight tickets, train tickets, any stamps in passport etc.) AND